Is your child ready for a cell phone? Take this quiz to find out.

 Along with its individual plans, LifeLock offers plans for couples (two adults) and families (two adults and up to five children).

 Regardless of which plan you choose, all adults receive the same features as they would on an individual plan.
-However, the benefits for children under the age of 18 are limited to: identity and SSN monitoring, credit file detection, up to $25,000 each in personal expense and stolen funds reimbursement, and a guided child credit freeze.
+However, the benefits for children under the age of 18 are limited to: identity and SSN monitoring, credit file detection, social media monitoring for cyberbullying, identity theft insurance, and a guided child credit freeze.

 Alternatively, you can add individual children to your LifeLock plan (at $5.99/month for LifeLock Junior).